SalomePlatform/adao/doc/en/ref_algorithm_SamplingTest.rst

 for.
 One use for that, on the desired variable, the final saving through "*UserPostAnalysis*" or the treatment during the calculation by "*observer*".

-To perform distributed or more complex sampling, see other modules available in SALOME : PARAMETRIC or OPENTURNS.
+To perform distributed or more complex sampling, see OPENTURNS module available in SALOME.

 Optional and required commands
 ++++++++++++++++++++++++++++++